hugohadfield/uklookup/README.md

 ## Other Projects
 A much more comprehensive postcode lookup tool is available at [postcodes.io](https://postcodes.io/).
 This project is a simple alternative for basic postcode lookups in an offline setting.

+[pgeocodes](https://github.com/symerio/pgeocode) looks like a much more advanced, multi-country, higher detail version of this tool.
+So if you are looking for a high power tool in offline setting check that out.